ak2hr/Smart-Cities-Sensor/Capstone/Database/README.md

 format for time to allow for future analysis on time series data.
 Datetime format is the most widley used for timeseries data.

+The script is only useful for the eventdate format currently probided in the flooddata.csv.
+The data provided in this csv has been used for random forest machine learning models to predict flooding.

 Once the event date is converted to date time, it can either be exported as another csv or continued to be used as a Pandas python dataframe for the stacking.py script.

+### sqlTables.py

+sqlTables.py reads the flooddata.csv and formats the data to fit the ERD found in the Database Design Pros/Cons PDF.
+It then inserts the data into a SQLite database.